I help people with the ‘all-or-nothing’ mindset stop yo-yo dieting, feel confident in their body, and achieve sustainable results.

 These days, you can still find me lifting weights and eating healthy… but don’t be surprised if you catch me sipping a whole milk latte after an afternoon a pilates class, serving some pesto chickpea pasta with my grilled chicken salad, or treating myself to a scoop of homemade ice cream on date night.
 I don’t binge because I don’t restrict.
 I fuel my body with it’s perfect combination of healthy carbohydrates, healthy fats, and protein (psst- it doesn’t look the same every day!)

 It’s all about balance and for me, I find an 80/20 lifestyle works best.
-If you want to work with a dietitian to find the approach that work for you, book an initial consultation or apply for The Daily Accountability Program (DAP)!
+If you want to work with a dietitian to find the approach that work for you, book an initial consultation.

 Professional Background: